loopwerk/tag-changelog/README.md

 >
 > The `exclude` input parameter has been renamed to `exclude_types`.

+You can also check out the [Releases page](https://github.com/loopwerk/tag-changelog/releases) for tag-changelog.

 ## Roadmap
 - Handle the very first tag - currently this Action only works when at least two tags are found